PrachiTembhekar/-DevOps-Mastery-in-4-Weeks-A-Practical-Learning-Roadmap/README.md

 In the chapters that follow, we will delve deeper into the principles, practices, and tools that make up the DevOps ecosystem.
 We will equip you with the knowledge and skills to embark on your own DevOps journey, embracing the culture and practices that are reshaping the world of software development and IT operations.

+# Week 1: Understanding DevOps Fundamentals

-# Day 1: Defining DevOps
+# Defining DevOps

 In the ever-evolving landscape of technology and software development, the term "DevOps" has become ubiquitous.
 It's more than just a buzzword; it's a transformative approach that has revolutionized how organizations design, develop, and deploy software.
 In this chapter, we'll embark on a journey to define and demystify DevOps, exploring its origins, core principles, and why it has become a fundamental part of the IT industry.